hokarob/irbcam-plugins/doc/static/code_snippets.md

 In this template:

 - We import the necessary QtQuick modules for QML development.
-- The IRBCAM theme and UI style modules are imported to maintain a consistent look and feel.
+- The Hokarob theme and UI style modules are imported to maintain a consistent look and feel.
 - The IRBCAM public interface module, named [IRBCAM.InterfacePublic][apiclass], is included for accessing IRBCAM's functionality.

 You can use this template as a starting point for your plugin, adding your QML components, functionality, and UI elements within the ColumnLayout.
 The example provided adds a button, demonstrating how to integrate QML components into your plugin.